VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/InputUpdateWishlistItemsType.md

 # InputUpdateWishlistItemsType ==~object~==

-The `InputUpdateWishlistItemsType` represents the input for updating items in a wishlist.
+This type represents the input for updating items in a wishlist.

 ## Fields